GeorgeBatch/arch-pre-training/README_ARCH.md

 **ARCH Code (extended by me)**
-* [virtex/data/datasets/arch_captions.py](virtex/data/datasets/arch_captions.py) contains my class analogous to `CocoCaptionsDataset` called `ArchCaptionsDatasetRaw`.
-It was created and tested in [arch/4-ARCH-Dataset-Class-Raw.ipynb](arch/4-ARCH-Dataset-Class-Raw.ipynb).
+* [virtex/data/datasets/arch_captions.py](virtex/data/datasets/arch_captions.py) contains my class analogous to `CocoCaptionsDataset` called `ArchCaptionsDatasetRaw`. [arch/4-ARCH-Dataset-Class-Raw.ipynb](arch/4-ARCH-Dataset-Class-Raw.ipynb) shows examples of its basic usage.
-* Its extended version analogous to `CaptioningDataset` called `ArchCaptioningDatasetExtended` was created and tested in [arch/5-ARCH-Dataset-Class-Extended.ipynb](arch/5-ARCH-Dataset-Class-Extended.ipynb).
+* Its extended version analogous to `CaptioningDataset` called `ArchCaptioningDatasetExtended`. [arch/5-ARCH-Dataset-Class-Extended.ipynb](arch/5-ARCH-Dataset-Class-Extended.ipynb) shows examples of its basic usage.

 ## Building Vocabulary

 **Code:**
-* [`scripts/build_vocabulary_arch.py`](scripts/build_vocabulary_arch.py) is an adapted version of the original [`scripts/build_vocabulary.py`](scripts/build_vocabulary.py) file from VirTex.
+* [scripts/build_vocabulary_arch.py](scripts/build_vocabulary_arch.py) is an adapted version of the original [scripts/build_vocabulary.py](scripts/build_vocabulary.py) file from VirTex.
 The only differences there are to accommodate the differences between the structures of the annotation files and multiple occurrences of captions.

 **Duplicate captions are removed before passing the list of captions to the tokenizer since for each bag of images its caption is presented only once.**